flutter/website/src/perf/isolates.md

 is fast enough that the application's UI doesn’t become unresponsive.

-Sometimes, though, applications need to perform exceptionally large computations that can cause “UI jank” (jerky motion).
-If your app is experiencing jank for this reason, you can move these computations to a helper isolate; allowing the underlying runtime environment to run the computation concurrently with the main UI isolate's work and takes advantage of multi-core devices.
+Sometimes, though, applications need to perform exceptionally large computations that can cause "UI jank" (jerky motion).
+If your app is experiencing jank for this reason, you can move these computations to a helper isolate.
+This allows the underlying runtime environment to run the computation concurrently with the main UI isolate's work and takes advantage of multi-core devices.

 Each isolate has its own memory and its own event loop.
-The event loop processes events in the order that they’re added to an event queue.
+The event loop processes events in the order that they're added to an event queue.
 On the main isolate, these events can be anything from handling a user tapping in the UI, to executing a function, to painting a frame on the screen.
 The following figure shows an example event queue with 4 events waiting to be processed.

 ![The main isolate diagram]({{site.url}}/assets/images/docs/development/concurrency/basics-main-isolate.png){:width="50%"}

-For smooth rendering, Flutter adds a “paint frame” event to the event queue 60 times per second (for a 60Hz device).
+For smooth rendering, Flutter adds a "paint frame" event to the event queue 60 times per second (for a 60Hz device).
 If these events aren’t processed on time, the application experiences UI jank, or worse, become unresponsive altogether.